msieg/deep-music-visualizer/README.md

 ### smooth_factor

 After the class vectors have been generated, they are smoothed by interpolating linearly between the means of class vectors in bins of size [smooth_factor].
 This is performed because small local fluctuations in pitch can cause the video frames to fluctuate back and forth.
-If you want to visualize very fast music with rapid changes in pitch and tempo, you can lower the smooth factor to 1.
+If you want to visualize very fast music with rapid changes in pitch, you can lower the smooth factor.
 You may also want to lower the frame_length in that case.
-However, for most songs, it is difficult to avoid rapid fluctuations with smooth factors less than 10 (assuming a default [frame_length](#frame_length)).
+However, for most songs, it is difficult to avoid rapid fluctuations with smooth factors less than 10.

-Recommended range: 1 – 30
+Recommended range: 10 – 30

 Default: 20